 The IES Abroad Berlin Center is located in Mitte, the central district of Berlin, and is within easy walking distance of the Humboldt-Universität zu Berlin, Museum Island, Brandenburg Gate, the Berliner Dom, and other sights.

-The two IES Abroad programs at the Berlin Center are conducted on separate floors of the building.
+The three IES Abroad programs at the Berlin Center are conducted on two separate floors of the building.